• Skip to primary navigation

 Oreo peppermint bark recipe.

 Oreo peppermint bark is an easy, no-bake dessert treat to make for the holidays.
-White chocolate is filled with crushed oreo cookies and cool vanilla-mint flavor, spread thin to make a sweet candy bark.
+White chocolate is filled with crushed Oreo cookies and cool vanilla-mint flavor that's spread thin to make a sweet candy bark.

 Red cup filled with oreo peppermint bark.